 Baking wild salmon fillets is a quick method for easy cleanup, and it also renders the fillets tender and buttery while also crisping their skin!
 Before baking, dust thick fillets with a zesty Cuban spice mix of cumin, coriander, and garlic, then serve with a hearty cabbage slaw made with sweet Cushman’s HoneyBells.
 The warm aroma of the spices will keep your kitchen smelling delicious!

-Baste seasoned salmon fillets in any number of sauces, with flavors ranging from light Pear Balsamic Vinaigrette to fruit-forward Pineapple Mango and Raspberry Chipotle and rich Bacon Chipotle.
-These magnificent marinades will change up your repertoire, and when you serve it with a seasonal salad, you’ll have a delicious salmon meal every time.
+Baste seasoned salmon fillets in any number of sauces, with flavors ranging from Apple Whiskey to Honey Chipotle and St. Louis BBQ sauces.
+These magnificent marinades will elevate your salmon recipes, and when you serve it with a seasonal salad, you’ll have a delicious salmon meal every time.

 Nova Lox Crostini with Goat Cheese